TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

    a current laptop I had to wait around 100 minutes for the introduction package to finish installing.
 Do not aboard this process - be patient and wait!

+For building your own website from scratch, just go ahead *without* using a distribution.
+You can then start with a completely empty installation of TYPO3.